ALASdoo/alasdoo_com/content/jobs/automated-qa-engineer.md

 layout: single
 ---

-_ALAS doo is a web development service company that has out-of-the-box innovation, ingenuity and originality at the heart of its business.
+_ALAS doo is a web development and quality assurance service company that has out-of-the-box innovation, ingenuity and originality at the heart of its business.
 We go the extra-mile to build a motivated and diverse pool of extraordinary talents to ensure that our services always go above and beyond our clients’ needs.
-Quality Assurance is our passion and specialty_
+Quality Assurance is our passion and specialty._

 > Driven by these, we are looking to hire a talented Automated Quality Assurance Engineer for full-time employment in Novi Sad, Serbia.
 >